 The current Chair is Chuck Bevins.
 The administrative coordinator is Jessica Drushell.

 Upon entering the program each student is assigned one of currently four academic advisers for the duration of their training.
 Academic advisers guide the student in all programmatic issues regarding graduate education.
 These advisers are not to be confused with the faculty mentor, who mentors the student in all research-related matters and who's research laboratory the student will join.
 PhD students will choose a mentor from the faculty of the group following four laboratory rotations.
 Choices are made by mutual agreement between the student and the faculty member, in consultation with the academic adviser.
 M.S. students will be placed directly with a faculty member upon entering the program.
 Under exceptional circumstances PhD students may also be placed directly with a faculty member.
 For more information please contact the administrator or the Chair of the group.

 - Paul Ashwood, The M.I.N.D.
-Institute and Dept. of Internal Medicine, School of Medicine
+Institute and Dept. of Microbiology and Immunology, School of Medicine

 - Judy Van De Water, Dept. of Rheumatology, School of Medicine

 - Roger Sciammas, Dept. of Anatomy, Physiology and Cell Biology, School of Veterinary Medicine

 - Athena Soulika, Dept. of Dermatology, School of Medicine

 - Lillian Cruz Orengo, Dept. of Anatomy, Physiology and Cell Biology, School of Veterinary Medicine